cert-lv/graphoscope/plugins/src/mysql/README.md

 INSERT INTO mycoll (email, username, fqdn, count, seen) VALUES ('e@example.com', 'e', 'example.com', 13, now());
 ```

-Access data will be used by the YAML configs.
+Access data will be used by the source's YAML definition.
 Example:
 ```yaml
 name: mytest